 Ok, but why does that matter to me?

-The impending shift in demographics in Minnesota and the US is not a surprise—as a society, we have seen this coming for some 60 years.
+The impending shift in demographics in Minnesota and the U.S. is not a surprise — as a society, we have seen this coming for some 60 years.
 However, we are now on the threshold of a fundamentally different age mix of our citizens.
-It’s time for us to support seniors, just as they’ve done for us.
+It’s time for us to support seniors, just as they’ve supported us.

 Seniors are a vital influence in communities that embrace them.
 They volunteer, they shop local and they’ve taken care of us.
 It’s our turn to repay the favor.
-Most seniors will need some level of support, whether that’s help getting to the grocery store to home healthcare to more intensive care in a place they can call home.
+Most seniors will need some level of support, whether that’s help getting to the grocery store, home healthcare or more intensive care in a place they can call home.

 It’s going to take all of us — family members, neighbors, legislators and friends — to ensure a high quality of life for Minnesota’s growing senior population.
 From how we view aging to how we care for the aged, from the level of care we deliver as a society to the way we fund it, this campaign is a catalyst for change.